 It is the form worn by heavy cavalry throughout the sixteenth century, in which the wearer is covered from head to foot, and a lance rest is attached to the right side of the breastplate.
 Around 1600, however, lance-bearing heavy cavarly was being replaced by cuirassiers, heavy cavalry who were armored only to the knees and carried pistols and a sword.
 Features found here that are typical of the new cuirassier's armor are the close helmet with barred visor and falling buffe (face defense), the closed elbow joints, and the deep cult (skirt) attached the backplate.

 Prince Khevenhüller, Castle Hoch-Osterwitz, Carinthia, Austria; Giech family, Castle Thurnau, near BayreuthWilliam Randolph Hearst, New York City (until 1938; sold through Parish-Watson & Co. to MMA).

 Nickel, Helmut.
-"Arms and Armor From the Permanent Collection."
-The Metropolitan Museum of Art Bulletin 49, no. 1 (Summer 1991). pp. 28–29, 64, ill.
+"Arms and Armor from the Permanent Collection."
+The Metropolitan Museum of Art Bulletin 49, no. 1 (Summer, 1991). pp. 28–29, 64.